dustinpfister/blog_posts/_posts/threejs-examples-position-things-to-sphere-surface.md

 layout: post
 categories: three.js
 id: 867
-updated: 2022-12-22 09:54:43
+updated: 2022-12-22 10:22:59
-version: 1.28
+version: 1.29
 ---

 This [threejs example](/2021/02/19/threejs-examples/) post will have to do with positioning a mesh object on the the surface of another mesh object that makes use of a sphere geometry.

-There are a number of ways to do this, and the first version of this example made use of a module that creates [a group](/2018/05/16/threejs-grouping-mesh-objects/) that contains one [Mesh object](/2018/05/04/threejs-mesh/) that contains a [sphere for the geometry](/2021/05/26/threejs-sphere/), and then another group that is a collection of groups that contain a mesh that will be positioned and rotated so that the child of the group is positioned over the surface of the sphere.
-Although this gave me a desired end result, I would say that it proved to be far more complex than it needed to be.

-I am sure that there are a number of other ways of going about doing this sort of thing, and thus far first revision of this example involved the use of several vecor3 class methods to get the job done.
-In time I am sure that I might find yet even more ways of doing this sort of thing, but there is also looking into what else I need to be aware of when making a module centered around a kind a spherical positioning system of sorts.
-Such as the general idea that I have in mind where I have some kind of 2d coordinate system when it comes to latitude and longitude type values.
-That is that I just want to have a way to position a mesh object onto the surface of a sphere by way of just setting two values that will determine the position of the sphere on the surface.

-When writing the source code for this example I ended up exercising a few methods and features of three.js that are worth writing about also that can apply to a great many other things.
-For example there is using the look at method of the object3d class to get a mesh object to look at the center of the sphere.
-However when doing so I want the mesh to look at the actual center of the sphere rather than the location relative to world space so I am also using the get world position method of the object3d class to do so.
-However because I am always having the mesh objects look at the center of the sphere I will also want to make sure that the geometries of the mesh objects are always looking up away from the sphere, or in any other direction that I might want apart from the downward direction.
-So to help with this there are methods to work with when it comes to an instance of Buffer Geometry to change the orientation of the geometry independent from that of the mesh object.
+There are a lot of ways to go about doing this sort of thing, such as using [group objects](/2018/05/16/threejs-grouping-mesh-objects/), Vector3 class methods, the Raycaster class, and even the attributes of buffer geometries.

+The first version \( r0 \) of this example made use of a module that creates uses the first option that I mentioned which making use of group objects.
+The Basic idea with this is I have a group object that I then add the child object to that I want to position to the sphere.
+I then position the child object away from the origin of the group by a distance that is equal to the radius of the sphere.
+I then add the group as a child of the sphere, and then rotate the group as a way to change the position of the mesh object on the sphere surface.
+This might be a crude way to go about doing it, but never the less it gives a desired end result all the same.

+When it comes to R1 of this example I went with the use of the apply Euler method along with several other vector3 class methods. thus far I have to say that I like this way of doing it far more than the nested group solution that I started out with.
+Still it may have its limitations compared to other alternatives such as the Raycaster class.

 <!-- more -->

+<iframe class="youtube_video"  src="https://www.youtube.com/embed/QSdjTqOvJVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ##  This Sphere Surface Mesh Placement example and what to know first before getting into

-This is a post on a three.js project example that is a module that I can use to create a sphere, with other mesh objects positioned onto the surface of the sphere.
+This is a post on a threejs project example that is a module that I can use to position a mesh object onto the surface of the sphere.
 This is then a post that is on a somewhat advance topic, and is then not any kind of post that has to do with the [basics of getting started with threejs](/2018/04/04/threejs-getting-started/).
 I will not be getting into basic things about threejs and javaScript in general in this post, but I do still often write about a few things you might want to read up more on in these opening sections.

-<iframe class="youtube_video"  src="https://www.youtube.com/embed/QSdjTqOvJVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Check out the Vector3 class

-There are a lot of usful methods in the vector3 class that can be used to help with this sort of thing.
-One such method is the [set from spherical coords method](/2022/02/04/threejs-vector3-set-from-spherical-coords/) of vector3, but there is also the [apply euler](/2021/06/18/threejs-vector3-apply-euler/) method that can be used with a collection of other methods in the class also.
+There are a lot of useful methods in the vector3 class that can be used to help with this sort of thing.
+One such method is the [set from spherical coords method](/2022/02/04/threejs-vector3-set-from-spherical-coords/) of vector3, but there is also the [apply Euler](/2021/06/18/threejs-vector3-apply-euler/) method that can be used with a collection of other methods in the class also.
+When it comes to Vector3 objects there is not just adjusting the direction of a vector but also changing the magnitude of the vector as well.
+So there is also the normalize and multiply scalar methods of the vector3 class that are very helpful when it comes to the over all theme of this post.

 ### Raycaster is worth looking into also

-The [raycaster class](/2021/05/18/threejs-raycaster/) could also be used to do this sort of thing.
-A raycaster might prove to be a little overkill when it comes to a sphere, but it would prove to be more flexible when it comes to geometry in general beyond just that of a sphere.
+The [raycaster class](/2021/05/18/threejs-raycaster/) could also be used as a way to get a position on the surface of a sphere.
+A Raycaster might prove to be a little overkill when it comes to a sphere, but it would prove to be more flexible when it comes to geometry in general beyond just that of a sphere.
+This simply fact is why it might be the best option in the long run when it comes to getting position values on the surface of mesh objects in general.
+In this example I might be dealing with just a sphere, but there is also dealing with sphere like geometry that has all kinds of features that can be descried as mountains and valleys.

+### Source code is also on Github

+The latest source code for this example can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-position-things-to-sphere-surface).

 ### Version Numbers matter with three.js

 When I first wrote this post I was using three.js version r127 which was a late version of three.js at of April of 2021, and the last time I edited this post I was using r140.
 Always be mindful of the dates of posts, as well as the dates at which I have last updated them. many code breaking changes are introduced to three.js that will case code examples such as the ones I have outline here to stop working.
 I do make an effort to update my content and the code examples in them now and then, but I have a whole lot of other posts on three.js and other categories that are also in need of some editing.

-### Source code is also on Github

-The latest source code for this example can also be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-position-things-to-sphere-surface).

 ## 1 - Using Vector3 Copy, add, and Apply Euler methods with the radius of the Sphere class instance of the Sphere Geometry ( r1 )